kmmsks/hilmo_identify_episodes/README.md

 ```PALA_inpatient``` <br> ```PALA_outpatient``` | Register entry types defining treatments types of interest, see Hilmo manuals for details
 ```specialties_of_interest``` |  Define speciality (psychiatry in this case).
 See erikoisala (EA) in Hilmo manuals.
 Notice changes in the coding between years.

-### Days between periods ```add_days```
+#### Days between periods ```add_days```

 Minimum of full calender days required between two hospital treatment periods:

 - 0 : a new period may start the next day after the previous one (models 1 and 2).
 - 1 : there must be one full calender day between two treatment periods (models 3 and 4).
 If less, Hilmo entries are considered to belong to a single episode (due to unit transfer etc.)

-### Old registers, years 1975&ndash;1995
+### Years 1975&ndash;1995, inpatient only

-The method prsented here is suitable starting from the year 1975.
-Years 1969&ndash;1986, 1987&ndash;1993 and 1994&ndash;1995 are processed separately first and combined after that with the data starting from 1996.
+The method presented here is suitable starting from the year 1975.
+Years 1969&ndash;1986, 1987&ndash;1993 and 1994&ndash;1995 are processed separately first, and after that, all inpatient data is combined.

 Conversions of diagnoses with mental disorders to ICD-10 inclued.
 ICD-8 was used until 1986, ICD-9 1987&ndash;1995 and ICD-10 thereafter.
 Conversions are preliminary, please check before use.

-Set column names, date formats, define desired diagnostic cathegories for conversion to ICD-10, and define specialities of interest in 120_run_inpatient_old_registers.R.
+Set column names, date formats, define desired diagnostic cathegories for conversion to ICD-10, and define specialities of interest in 120_run_inpatient_old_registers.R before sourcing.

 **Notice, no example datasets currently provided for years 1975&ndash;1995.**